 As refrigeration and air-conditioning equipment is being serviced or disposed, these chemicals must be properly recovered using approved equipment operated by qualified technicians.

-The Department of Natural Resources (DNR) regulates those who transport or salvage any type of refrigeration or air-conditioning equipment containing the regulated refrigerants.
+The DNR regulates those who transport or salvage any type of refrigeration or air-conditioning equipment containing the regulated refrigerants.

 Affected facilities include vehicle and appliance salvage operations; scrap metal processors; Heating, Ventilation and Air Conditioning (HVAC) businesses that retire refrigeration and air conditioning systems; demolition contractors for air conditioners or other equipment; and waste haulers and others who collect discarded refrigerated appliances.